SSD Set Sound Device 100717 SSD 1 small

-Windows XP allows you to output sound to more than one audio device… Vista and Windows 7 do not.
-To overcome this “Failure by Design”, (IMHO somehow related to DRM, preventing user to make digital copies of analog sources), I’ve coded SSD – Set Sound Device.
+Windows XP allows you to output sound to more than one audio device… Vista and newer Windows versions do not.
+To overcome this “Failure by Design”, (IMHO somehow related to DRM, preventing user to make digital copies of analog sources), I have coded SSD – Set Sound Device.

 Version 1.1 should fix the UAC prompt bug.

-It works fine on my 64bit Win7 machine.
+It works fine on my 64bit Win10-1703 machine.
 If you find bugs please let me know.

-Kudos to: Ascend4nt and NerdFencer for parts of the code.
+Kudos to: Ascend4nt and NerdFencer for parts of the code, and Yashied for his most excellent WinAPIEx UDF.

 Please let me know if you found some piece of code in the source for which I forgot to mention a credit.